GSasha9/rsschool-cv/cv.md

 ## About me:
-For three years I worked in the insurance industry.
+For eight years I worked in the insurance industry.
-Now I am on maternity leave and at the same time receiving additional education in the specialty of web design and computer graphics.
+Now I am receiving additional education in the specialty of web design and computer graphics.
 During the education, I realized that I really like writing code for websites and I would like to gain as much knowledge as possible in this area

 ## Skills:
 HTML , CSS , Java Script